-As a Hub, over the years we have championed both formal and informal routes to learning; schools and academy’s work with us to offer the best possible musical pathways for those studying music.
+Over the years the Hub has championed both formal and informal routes to learning; schools and academies work with us to offer the best possible musical pathways for those studying music.
 But we’re also here to support many of those young musicians who are making their own music, often outside of school.
+However, given the demand last year, we have had to reduce the level of funding you can apply for to £300.

 Any young person who is…